Wills, Trusts & Probate

 What is the difference between a conservatorship and a guardianship?

-Yes, a conservator can be removed if they fail to fulfill their duties responsibly or if circumstances change.
-Interested parties can petition the court to remove and replace a conservator if there is evidence of neglect, abuse, or conflict of interest.
-The court prioritizes the conservatee’s welfare and will take action to ensure competent and trustworthy management of their affairs.
+Yes, a conservator can be removed if they fail to perform duties responsibly or if circumstances change so that a different arrangement is needed.
+Interested parties may petition the court to remove and replace a conservator if there is evidence of neglect, misuse of funds, or conflicts of interest.
+The court evaluates such petitions with the conservatee’s welfare as the controlling factor and may order remedies to protect assets and care if a conservator’s actions are found to be harmful or inappropriate.

 Leave a Reply